activitystream/slate/source/includes/as-api/_aspects.md

   ...
 }
 ```
 The ab_test aspect is used to store AB Test results.
-Analytics for AB Tests is immediately available as well as real-time dashboards tailored for AB testing.
+Analytics for AB Tests are immediately available as well as real-time dashboards tailored for AB testing.

 Field | Type | Description | Default
 ----- | ---- | ----------- | -------
 **id** | String | The AB Test ID.
 Valid ids contain lowercase strings and “_” only. (much like a field-name in a database table)
 **variant** | String | What variant of the test led to this event.
-Valid variant contain lowercase strings and "_" only.
+Valid variants contain lowercase strings and "_" only.
 outcome | String | What was the outcome of the test.
-Valid outcome contain lowercase strings and "_" only.
+Valid outcomes contain lowercase strings and "_" only.
 metric | Double | Additional/generic metric information for the test outcome
 amount | Double | Additional/generic amount information for the test outcome
 properties | JSON | Free format JSON structure with additional information.